ahsan719/github-vulnerbility-scanner/README.md

-# 🛡️ Repo Scanner-X
+# 🛡️ Github Repo Vulnerabilty Scanner

 ## Overview

-**Repo Scanner-X** is a powerful GitHub repository vulnerability scanner and AI-based recommendation system.
+**Github Repo Vulnerabilty Scanner** is a powerful GitHub repository vulnerability scanner and AI-based recommendation system.
 It integrates Trivy for deep scanning of repositories and utilizes LLM (LLaMA 3) via the Groq API to generate insightful and professional recommendations on detected vulnerabilities.

 > ⚡ Scan, Detect, and Remediate vulnerabilities — in one go!